GlobalPhone/GlobalPhone/README.md

 # => "+1 312-555-1212"
 ```

 Is the number valid?
 (Note: this is not definitive.
-For example, the number here is "valid" by format, but there are no US numbers that start with 555.
-The `valid?` method may return false positives, but *should not* return false negatives unless the database is out of date.)
+For example, the number here is "IsValid" by format, but there are no US numbers that start with 555.
+The `IsValid` method may return false positives, but *should not* return false negatives unless the database is out of date.)

 ```
 number.IsValid